 Don't worry; you don't have to invest in any special equipment to work on improving your dog's core muscles.
 You can start with a few repetitions and increase them with time.
 Of course, you can adjust all exercises depending on your dog's health and the existence of any injuries.

-Switching between these positions is a great way for your pup to train core muscles.
+Switching between these positions is an excellent way for your pup to training core muscles.
 Try making them hold each position for a few seconds.

 Walking up the Hill or Up and Down

-This is an exercise that challenges your dog’s muscles and makes it harder to maintain balance, ultimately helping them to strengthen their core.
+This exercise challenges your dog's muscles and makes it harder to maintain balance, ultimately helping them to strengthen their core.

-Just like for humans, swimming is an excellent way to engage all muscle groups.
-So, if your dog is fond of water, let it take as much advantage of it as possible.
+Like humans, swimming is an excellent way to engage all muscle groups.
+So, if your dog is fond of water, let it take as much advantage as possible.

 Your dog might already be doing this fun activity, so why not encourage them to do it more often.

 Start by lifting your dog's paw from the ground and holding it for about 3-10 seconds.
-Depending on your dog’s condition, start small and increase the time and height gradually.
+Depending on your dog's condition, start small and gradually increase the time and height.
 This exercise is perfect for puppies as it helps them learn more about spatial awareness.

-When you see your dog stand, give them a command to sit straight away.
-This will help them train their core muscles.
+When you see your dog stand, give them a command to sit straight away, which will help them train their core muscles.

 Use a Cushion

-Place your dog’s front feet on the cushion and then move the treat from right to left over their head.
+Place your dog's front feet on the cushion and move the treat from right to left over its head.
 Repeat the same by placing their back feet on the cushion.